-After doing a lot of researching and never being able to get a hold of a Lee Big Stopper I came across the Light Craft Workshop ND500.
+After doing a lot of research and never being able to locate a Lee Big Stopper, I came across the Light Craft Workshop ND500.

-If you’re looking to shoot long exposure photography mid-day then this filter is all you need.
-It’s crazy affordable and the quality is fantastic.
+If you’re looking to shoot long-exposure photography mid-day, this filter is all you need.
+It’s crazy affordable, and the quality is fantastic.

 Best ND 500 For Your Buck